Javirc99/University_Projects/README.md

 # University_Projects
-A brief collection of projects developed during my engineering degree
+A brief collection of projects developed during my engineering degree and from my own initiative